King Solomon's Mines (1950 film): Awards and nominations

-Robert L. Surtees won the Academy Award for Best Cinematography, Color, while Ralph E. Winters and Conrad A. Nervig won for Best Film Editing.
+At the 23rd Academy Awards, Robert L. Surtees won the Academy Award for Best Cinematography, Color, while Ralph E. Winters and Conrad A. Nervig won for Best Film Editing.
 The film was nominated for Best Picture.

 Radio adaptation

 King Solomon's Mines was presented on Lux Radio Theatre on December 1, 1952.
 The one-hour adaptation featured Kerr and Granger in their screen roles.

+A parody version was performed on Jack Benny's radio show over two episodes, on January 7 and January 14, 1951, with Benny playing opposite Kerr.